Attested: Cambroianna at position 167 in the Ravenna Cosmography

 fort at NX85439891 by the river Nith in SW Scotland.

-Name Origin: The name begins like Scots (i.e. northern English) kame or kaim ‘ridge, hillock’, describing the fort’s position on a raised plateau between the river Nith and an inflowing stream.
-The ending –broianna resembles a plural of PIE *bhru- ‘brow’, referring to the two water’s edges.
+Name Origin: Cambo- in place names is generally agreed to mean a curve, often suggested to be as seen from above, but initial cam- here could be a good fit to Scots (i.e. northern English) kame or kaim ‘ridge, hillock’ (also like the word camber) referring to this fort's position on a raised plateau between the river Nith and an inflowing stream.
+The ending –-broianna resembles a plural of PIE *bhru- ‘brow’, perhaps referring to the two waters' edges.